itplr-kosit/xml-mutate/doc/spec.md

 ### XMute Instructions

+Only XML processing instructions with name `xmute` are processed.

-The general structure of an instruction is a list of `key="value"` declarations as shown in this example:
+The general data structure of an instruction is a list of `key="value"` configuration items as shown in this example:

 ```xml
 <?xmute mutator="randomize-element-order" xpath="."